CircuitCoder4696/dmd-experimental/README.md

+_Warning:   This is an experimental version of D, do not murge this into the compiler._

 # Configuring a Repl

 Every new repl comes with a `.replit` and a `replit.nix` file that let you configure your repl to do just about anything in any language!